Nadeem-05/Virustotal-flask/Readme.md

 ### Execution
 - The Flask app runs on port 5001 by default and can be accessed in a web browser.
 To be noted a default hash is hardcoded for demo.
 Please remove it if unnecassary
+- A Deployed Demo is available at :- [Demo](https://nadvt.onrender.com)

 ## Screenshots